facebookresearch/iSDF/README.md

 ```

 ## Tabletop dataset script
-Even without access to a Franka, you can run franka iSDF on our three collected datalogs.
+Even without access to a Franka, you can run franka iSDF on our tabletop dataset.
+The datset consists of 5 datalogs with tabletop [YCB](https://www.ycbbenchmarks.com/object-set/) objects and a 3D printed [Stanford bunny](http://graphics.stanford.edu/data/3Dscanrep/)).
-To the franka_realsense dataset (XGB):
+To download the franka_realsense tabletop dataset (3.4GB):
 ```
 bash data/download_franka.sh
 ```